sociomantic-tsunami/git-hub/man.rst

   `hub.username` is used as *<owner>*, and the parent repository is looked up at GitHub to determine the real upstream repository.

-  The upstream repository is also added as a remote by the name `upstream` and the `hub.upstream` configuration variable is set (see CONFIGURATION_), unless only *<project>* was used and the resulting repository is not really a fork, in which case is impossible to automatically determine the upstream repository.
+  The upstream repository is also added as a remote by the name `upstream` (unless **--triangular** is used, in which case the remote is called `fork` by default) and the `hub.upstream` configuration variable is set (see CONFIGURATION_), unless only *<project>* was used and the resulting repository is not really a fork, in which case is impossible to automatically determine the upstream repository.

   \-r NAME, --remote=NAME
-    Use `NAME` as the upstream remote repository name instead of the default.
+    Use `NAME` as the upstream remote repository name instead of the default ('fork' if **--triangular** is used, 'upstream' otherwise).

+  \-t, --triangular
+    Use Git's *triangular workflow* configuration.
+This option clones from the parent/upstream repository instead of cloning the fork, and adds the fork as a remote repository.
+Then sets the `remote.pushdefault` Git option to the fork.

+    The effect of this having the upstream repository used by default when you pull but using your fork when you push, which is typically what you want when using GitHub's pull requests.

+    Git version 1.8.3 or newer is needed to use this option (and 1.8.4 or newer is recommended due to some issues in 1.8.3 related to this).

+    This option might become the default in the future.
+To make it the default you can set the option `hub.triangular`.
+See CONFIGURATION_ for details.

   GIT CLONE OPTIONS
     Any standard **git clone** option can be passed.
 Not all of them might make